graememeyer/Import-DataFromCSV/README.md

 ### Prerequisites

 You shouldn't need any prerequisites for this, other than a functional PowerShell install.
-I've only tested on Windows 10 with the built-in PowerShell 5.1, but I think it should work on most prior versions and possibly on PowerShell core as well.
+I've only tested on Windows 10 with the built-in PowerShell 5.1, but I think it should work on most prior versions and possibly on PowerShell Core as well.
 Let me know if you come across any version incompatiblities.

 ## Roadmap

 Version 1.0:
-* Basic functionality, importing from a specified column without any fancy validation or error correction.
+* Basic functionality - importing from a specified column without any fancy validation or error correction or file format compensation.

 Upcoming features:
 * Automatic header detection and compensation if no header found